skiptools/skip-sql/README.md

 ##### Encrypting an unencrypted database

 Note that setting the key on the database must be the first operation that is performed after the database is opened, before any other SQL is executed.
-To encrypt an unencryped database that has already been created, the database must be exported with the `export(path, key)` function and then re-opened with the key.
+To encrypt an unencrypted database that has already been created, the database must be exported with the `export(path, key)` function and then re-opened with the key.
 An example utility extension to do this is:

 ```swift
 extension SQLContext {